-If you are looking to install Node.js on Ubuntu Linux, you are in luck.
-Node.js is available in Ubuntu repository and you can easily install it in a few commands.
+If you are looking to install Node.js on Ubuntu Linux, you’re in luck.
+Node.js is available in the Ubuntu repository and you can easily install it with a few commands.

-If you are going to install Node.js, I think you already know about Node.js.
-I’ll recall it quickly anyways.
+If you’re planning to install Node.js, you probably already know what it is.
+I’ll go over it quickly anyway.

 Node.js “is an open-source, cross-platform runtime environment for developing server-side Web applications”.
-Its simplicity to build and deploy fast and scalable applications have made it one of the most popular web technology of recent years.
+Its simplicity for building and deploying fast and scalable applications has made it one of the most popular web technologies of recent years.

-Node.js is supported with npm (Node.js Package Manager).
-It’s an open source library of Node.js packages.
-So, you can use them in your application without the need of rewriting the entire thing all by your own.
+Node.js is supported by npm (Node.js Package Manager).
+It’s an open-source library of Node.js packages.
+So you can use one in your application without needing to rewrite the entire thing all on your own.

 Enough talking about Node.js and